A specialization inequality for tropical complexes: Linear series

 Thus, $\phi$ is a function solely of the vertical coordinate on~$\Delta$, and $\phi$ defines a linear equivalence between $mD$ and $m$ horizontal circles, possibly not distinct.
 For any $m$ points, these circles can be chosen to contain them, but for $m+1$ points chosen to have $m+1$ distinct heights, no sum of $m$ circles will contain all of the points.
 Therefore, $h^0(\Delta, mD) = m+1$, as claimed. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:no-lift}] As stated above, we take $\Delta$ to be the tropical complex depicted in Figure~\ref{fig:hopf-regular}.
-The same methods as in \cite[Ex.~4.3]{cartwright-surfaces} can be used to compute that the group of ridge divisors up to linear equivalence is isomorphic to~$\ZZ$.
-In particular, the Weil ridge divisors can be characterized by a linear conditions at each vertex of~$\Delta$, from which the group of Weil ridge divisors can be shown to be isomorphic to $\ZZ^4$.
-The four generators can be chosen to all be linearly equivalent and so the group of linearly equivalent Weil divisors is~$\ZZ$, generated by the equivalence class of

-where edges $t$, $c$, and $e$ are indicated in Figure~\ref{fig:hopf-regular}.
-Moreover, $2D'$ is linearly equivalent to $D$, the sum of the top edges of~$\Delta$.

-Now suppose that $\X$ is a degeneration over a discrete valuation ring whose tropical complex is~$\Delta$.
-Since $\Delta$ is a tropical complex and all its maximal simplices are 2-dimensional, $\X$ must be robust in dimension~$1$ and~$2$ by the text before \cite[Prop.~2.7]{cartwright-complexes} and Proposition~\ref{prop:degeneration-complex}, so Theorem~\ref{thm:specialization} applies.
-The general fiber~$X$ is a smooth proper surface and therefore projective.
-If we let $A$ be an ample on~$X$, then $h^0(X, \mathcal O(mA))$ grows quadratically in~$m$.
-On the other hand, $\rho(A)$ is a ridge divisor by construction, and so $\rho(2A)$ must be linearly equivalent to $lD$ for some integer $l$.
-By Lemma~\ref{lem:series-cylinder}, $h^0(\Delta, mlD)$ grows linearly in~$m$.
-But, Theorem~\ref{thm:specialization} gives us the inequality $h^0(X, \mathcal O(mA)) \leq h^0(\Delta, mlD)$, and so we have a contradiction.
-Therefore, no such degeneration $\X$ exists. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{t:no-lift}] Suppose that $\X$ is a degeneration over a discrete valuation ring whose weak tropical complex is~$\Delta$.
+Since all the maximal simplices of $\Delta$ are $2$-dimensional, and it can be checked that $\Delta$ is a tropical complex, $\X$ must be robust in dimensions $1$ and~$2$ by Propositions~\ref{p:robust-dim-1} and~\ref{p:robust-dim-2}, respectively.
+The general fiber $X$ is a smooth proper surface and therefore projective.
+We let $A$ be an ample divisor on $X$.
+By Proposition~\ref{p:specialization-weil}, $\rho(A)$ is a divisor, and from the definition of the specialization~(\ref{eq:specialization}), we know that $\rho(A)$ is a linear combination of the ridges of $\Delta$.